SchlossLab/Sovacool_OptiFit_mSphere_2022/paper/paper.md

 clustered into the same OTU, and false negatives if they are not in the the same OTU.
-Sequence pairs that are not similar to each other are true negatives if they are not clustered into the same OTU, and false positives if they are not in the same OTU.
+Sequence pairs that are not similar to each other are true negatives if they are not clustered into the same OTU, and false positives if they are in the same OTU.
 Thus, a pair of sequences is considered correctly assigned when their OTU assignment matches the OTU definition set by the distance threshold.
 OptiClust iterations continue until the MCC stabilizes or until a maximum number of iterations is